Connecting the campus to the community

 A professional designation granted by the Certified Financial Planner Board of Standards, Inc. The CFP designation represents the individual's ability to apply financial planning knowledge to client-specific situations in the areas of financial planning, taxes, insurance, estate planning and retirement.
 Before a financial professional can be certified as a CFP, the individual must complete the CFP Board's certification process consisting of initial requirements in Education, Examination, Experience and Ethics.
 Applicants for certification must also have a bachelor's degree (or higher), or its equivalent, from an accredited college or university in order to obtain certification.

 Who Should Enroll

 All investors, including but not limited to individuals looking to retire in the near future or 25 years from now

-Just $49 per person for Session I. Program cost includes all course materials.*
+Just $69 per person.
+Program cost includes all course materials.*

-*The price is just $69 for Session I and $99 for Sessions I and II for two household members attending together and sharing one set of course materials.
+*The price is just $99 for two household members attending together and sharing one set of course materials.

 To find out more about this and other training programs, please call